 Zagreb at Christmas

 Mist hung around the hills and valleys north of Zagreb as we flew into the city’s modest but modern airport.
 The sun was shining, the temperature crisp.
-We were in town for a December weekend break, to visit the award-winning Christmas markets and experience one of Europe’s lesser-known capitals.
-We found a city much influenced…
+We were in town for a December weekend break in 2018, to visit the award-winning Christmas markets and experience one of Europe’s lesser-known capitals.
+We found a city…

 Zagreb, war and broken relationships

 Zagreb and its residents may have been full of Christmas cheer during our weekend in the city but we spent a day wallowing in break-ups – the violent collapse of the old Yugoslavia and the more personal stories of lost love.
-Image of War: The Museum of War Photography opened as recently as 2018 and…
+Image of War: The Museum of War Photography opened in 2018 – the same…

 Exploring Beirut’s celebrated nightlife